Xueyi-Wang/EGOFALLS/README.md

 # EGOFALLS
 Here is the repository for the dataset of EGOFALLS.
 EGOFALLS: A visual-audio dataset and benchmark for fall detection using egocentric cameras

+Date of data collection: From 2018 to 2022

+Location: Groningen, Netherlands

+Equipment: Cameras: OnReal G1 (RGB), CAMMHD Bodycams (RGB and Infrared)

+Number of subjects: 14 (12 male and 2 female)

+Age: 20-60

+Location of the camera: Neck and Waist

+Environment: Indoor and outdoor

+Keywords: Fall detection, multi-modality of vision-audio.

 # I will update the link of dataversenl for the dataset later.